 In 2009, Mike left Microsoft to found Tech DNA, one of the first companies dedicated to technology assessment, due diligence and M&A integration.
 Today, Tech DNA is a leader in technology due diligence on behalf of the world’s most active acquirers on the Global Fortune 500 and top 20 private equity firms.

 Mike has published in UNIX Review and PC Magazine and spoken at numerous industry conferences including TechEd, PDC, ACG and USENIX, among others.

 He holds a B.S. in Computer Science from Northwestern University.

-Michael has more than 20 years of technology experience and over 10 years of legal experience.
+Michael has more than 20 years of technology experience and over 15 years of legal experience.
 He has advised Global Fortune 500 companies and top 10 Private Equity on both technical and legal matters, often the two combined.
-Michael has published in Forbes, PE Hub, and Vanguard Law among others on privacy, technology risk and the technology due diligence.
+Michael has been published in Forbes, quoted in Wall Street Journal and profiled in Vanguard Law, among other publications, on topics ranging from privacy to machine learning to technology due diligence in general.
 See Michael's publications.

 Michael also leads Tech DNA's Open Source Licensing and Privacy Compliance teams, regularly assisting client counsel with the technical and legal nuances of open source liability and privacy regulations.

 Michael began programming for fun at age 9, and for a living at age 19.
 He started in software testing and worked his way up through programmer, DBA, database programmer, lead programmer, UX architect, systems architect and, finally, IT Director and CTO.
 He has worked as an employee, contractor or consultant to, among others, Microsoft, Hewlett-Packard, University of Washington and various startups, including Cesari Interactive, Blockbuy.com and DataPatrol.